godot-escoria/escoria-demo-game/docs/menus.md

 You can create a functioning game using the above description, but there is still work to do in supporting everything you may ever want.

+## Credits

+You may configure a credits screen in `escoria/ui/credits`, and an end credits screen in `escoria/ui/end_credits`.

+This is pretty free-form, but the simplest form is

+  * credits (`Control`)
+    * background (`TextureRect`)
+    * menu (`TextureRect`)

+Then you attach the `globals/credits.gd` script to the `credits` node and everything should work as expected.

+You can use the same script for the end credits, but if you want eg. music there, you have to make a copy and edit that script.
+Or make it configurable and submit a pull request with changes and removal of this statement.